kenstott/hasura-connectors/README.md

 ## Summary

 Just a few ideas on exploiting the hasura connector SDK (which is based on exposing XML files).
 This is a fork of the repo for the official hasura connector SDK.
-There are 3 connectors in this forked repo - "reference" is the original connector for XML files, "file-connector" provides JSON, XLSX and CSV file support, and "spark-connect", which adds the ability to connect to a spark cluster.
+There are 3 connectors in this forked repo - "reference" is the original connector for XML files, "file-connector" provides JSON, XLSX and CSV file support, and "spark-connector", which adds the ability to connect to a spark cluster.

 ## Changes